-Surfrider VC believes that the residents of South Oxnard deserve access to clean water and healthy beaches and we have recently witnessed momentum to support our mission.
-But, Oxnard city officials continue to put the environment last.
-We know this though, Ormond Beach is a prime example of how engaging with the local community and teaming up with partners can cause a paradigm shift in the health of our coastline.
-The city has no choice but to listen.– Laura Oergel, Chapter Chair
+Our Chapter aims to help the residents of South Oxnard have access to a clean ocean and healthy beaches and we now have excellent momentum to help support this mission.
+The Ormond Beach Clean Ups are a prime example of how engaging with the local community and teaming up with environmental partners can cause a paradigm shift in the health of our coastline.

 Restoring the most neglected beach in Ventura County: Surfrider-Style